stephanemalho/Dashboard/README.md

 **Learning how to Build and Deploy a React Admin Dashboard App With Theming, Tables, Charts, Calendar, Kanban using @Syncfusion**

-This project consists of taking charge of the implementation of Charts, tables, kanban or graphics via @syncfusion and styling the components with  Tailwind.
+This project consists of taking charge of the implementation of @syncfusion's components and styling them using Tailwind css.

 Attention:
 The data is static ( dummy folder ) and some buttons are not functional.